You can make a representation by downloading the form below.

-- must be received within 28 calendar days of the date the application is made
+- must be received within 28 calendar days of the date of the application

-- is a matter of public record; it will be sent in full to the licence applicant and submitted to the committee hearing
+- is a matter of public record, sent in full to the licence applicant and submitted to the committee hearing

-If a relevant representation is made, unless any agreement can be reached beforehand, a hearing of the council's licensing committee will be held to consider the representation.
-At this hearing relevant parties will be invited to comment on the representation made.
+If a relevant representation is made, unless any agreement can be reached beforehand, a hearing of the council's licensing committee will be held to consider it.
+Relevant parties will be invited to comment on the representation made.
 The interested party may choose to rely on their written representation if they so wish.
 After consideration the licensing sub-committee may: